 If you're the sender, click here for more information on resolving group messaging issues.

-If you're the receiver, make sure you've got data enabled on your device.
-Often, group text messages are converted into MMS messages by the sender's device (depending on their settings) and your device may need to have data enabled in order to receive those messages.
+If you're the receiver, make sure you've got data enabled on your phone.
+Often, group text messages are converted into MMS messages by the sender's phone (depending on their settings) and your phone may need to have data enabled in order to receive those messages.

-Also make sure that you have the correct APN settings for MMS messaging on your device.
-For more information on APN settings click here and then click on the corresponding link for your device type.
+Also make sure that you have the correct APN settings for MMS messaging on your phone.
+For more information on APN settings click here and then click on the corresponding link for your phone type.

 Remember, MMS messaging requires a data connection and will count towards your data usage so you'll also need to enable data ("Can access the Internet) if you don't have it enabled already.

 If none of these tips have gotten you up and running, then it's time to get in touch so we can help.
 Please be sure to let us know what you've done already so we know where to pick up.